 Prolonged Active Status on LinkedIn

 LinkedIn has become one of the most popular job searching websites in the world.
-A staggering 87 percent of recruiters are using the page to find the right candidate.
+A staggering 87% of recruiters are using the page to find right candidate.
 Because of this, more and more people are going live on LinkedIn and looking for jobs in their domain.
 If an employee, who has been formerly inactive on LinkedIn, suddenly starts extensive networking on this platform with new page likes and followers, beware.
 Combined with one or more of the signs above, this indicates that the employee is looking for a way out.

 Being an HR, you should reach out to any such employees and find the issues that is bothering them.
 If they are unhappy about the domain they are in or project they are currently working upon, deploy cross-department programs.
 Such programs willl let them pursue other interests within your company.